The 7 Best Cheap Cell Phone Plans of 2020 (One Starts at $4/Month)

 These are the best cheap cell phone plans we found.
 Take a look.

 Operates on: US Mobile can’t reveal its networks, but our research shows it operates on Verizon and T-Mobile’s networks.

-Plans: With US Mobile, you can choose to create your own custom prepaid plan or go unlimited.
+Plans: With US Mobile, you can choose to create your own custom prepaid cell phone plan or go with unlimited data.
 With the custom plan, you pick how many minutes, texts, and mega- or gigabytes of data per month you need.

 You also have the option to add its Top Ups feature, which will automatically add more minutes, texts or data to your plan when you start running low.
 If you don’t use all of what’s added, it’ll roll over to your next month when you’re on autopay.